 CALL MISSING

-With the CALL routine – CALL MISSING you can set one or more character and/or numeric variables to missing.
-If you are using a variable list such as A1–A10, you need to precede the list with the keyword OF.
+With the CALL routine – CALL MISSING, you can set one or more character and numeric variables to missing.
+If you use a variable list such as A1–A10, you must precede the list with the keyword OF.

 data class;